 Don’t be tricked by this building’s Victorian exterior—Christ Church Cathedral was founded in 1028 and is the oldest building in Dublin.
 Descend into the large medieval tomb to see rare artifacts like the 14th-century copy of the Magna Carta Hiberniae and enjoy a cuppa’ at the church cafe.

 If you crossed this bridge when it was built in 1815 you’d have paid--you guessed it--half a penny.
 The official name is Liffey Bridge, named for the river it passes over connecting the north and south banks.
 Go from Temple Bar to Bachelor’s Walk, where you’ll find plenty of cafes and shopping to punctuate your riverside stroll.

 Founded in 1592, Trinity College lends a collection of monumental 18th-century buildings to Dublin’s skyline.
 Famous alumni include writers Oscar Wilde and Samuel Beckett.
 Indeed, this school has always been close to Ireland’s literary canon.
 The Trinity College Library houses the legendary Book of Kells, the ninth-century gospel manuscript.
-Make sure to visit the 213-foot Long Room with 200,000 of its oldest books.
+Make sure to visit the famous 213-foot Long Room while on your Dublin vacation.

 Fast & easy travel planning

 Flights, itineraries, guides - all from a single source